-POLICY TM 1.1.1j: The City shall consider the potential changes to design of the public realm if and when the need for on-street parking is significantly reduced, and supporting infrastructure for shared use, electrical vehicles are increased.
+POLICY TM 1.1.1; The City shall consider the potential changes to design of the public realm if and when the need for on-street significantly reduced, is supporting infrastructure for shared use, electrical vehicles are increased.

-POLICY TM 1.1.1k: The City shall consider how electric-assist technologies developed for bicycles, micromobility or other alternative mobility options and sharing services will impact commuting patterns, enhancing sidewalk and roadway networks, parking infrastructure utilization and design of the public realm.
+POLICY TM 1.1.1k: The City shall consider how electric-assist technologies developed forbicycles, micromobility or other alternative mobility options and sharing services will impact commuting patterns, enhancing sidewalk and roadway networks, parking infrastructure utilization and design of the public realm.

-POLICYTM1.1.1I: The Long-Range Comprehensive Transportation Master Plan will include considerations and analysis for regional and multimodal connections to areas of high employment densities within the City to provide for additional coordination with regional transportation systems.
+POLICY TM 1.1.11: The Long-Range Comprehensive Transportation Master Plan will include considerations and analysis for regional and multimodal connections to areas of high employment densities within City to provide for additional coordination with regional transportation systems.

-POLICY TM 1.1.1m: The Transportation Master Plan shall include considerations of traffic calming needs within the City.
+POLICY TM 1.1.1m: The Transportation Master Plan shall include considerations of traffic calmingneeds within the City.

-OBJECTIVE TM 1.2: General Mobility
+DBJECTIVE TM 1.2: General Mobility